Early Childhood Special Education (On Campus or Online)

 - You want to work with children birth through grade two in general, inclusion, and/or special education settings.

 This program culminates in a Master of Science in Education or a Master of Education (for those students with a prior master’s degree in education), and requires 32 credits.
+This program is offered either on campus or fully online.

 In addition to the main admissions criteria, there are additional requirements needed to apply for this program: